WillHolbrook/advancedFunctionalProgramming/files/LectureNotes/files/exercises/lab4-solutions.lagda.md

 subterms.

-The idea of the function is to check whether A zero holds or not using the assumption that it is decidable.
+The idea of the function is to check whether A zero holds or not using the assumption that it is decidable, here called d.
 If it holds, we are done: we've found what we are looking for.
 Otherwise, we use the searcher s to check whether there is x with A (succ x) in III.

 -}